 The training development needs are identified both on an ongoing basis and by annual review.
-This year the HSE will launch their Regulators Development Needs Analysis Tool.
-This is an online tool which is completed for each officer with their manager.
-This identifies training needs for the officers.
-The results of this are fed back to the HSE partnership manager who identifies training needs in the region.
-Training needs are met by:
+Last year the HSE launched their Regulators Development Needs Analysis tool.
+This is an online tool which is completed by each officer with their manager.
+This has identified training needs for the officers.
+The results of this were fed back to the HSE partnership manager who has identified training needs in the region.
+Training needs will be met by:

 - Attendance on seminars/courses.
-Partnership working with the Health and Safety Executive has resulted in a considerable amount of training provided by HSE specialist inspectors - In-house training on specific issues - Cascade training by staff who have attended relevant courses.
+Partnership working with the Health and Safety Executive has resulted in a considerable amount of training provided by HSE specialist inspectors. - In-house training on specific issues. - Cascade training by staff who have attended relevant courses.